josherrickson/stata-mixed/stata_markdown/03-random-slopes.md

 interested in the average of those differences, then you should.

-For reference, I'd say conservatively 95% of the mixed models I fit are in situations where a random slope is not needed, and 75% of the time when people ask me if they need a random slope, the answer is no.
+For reference, I'd say conservatively 95% of the mixed models I fit are in situations where a random slope is not needed, and 75% of the time when people ask me if they need a random slope, the answer is no. However, my general bias is towards simpler models.^[If you're curious, may rational is
+I'd rather fit a simpler model that misses a nuanced complexity, then fit a more complicated model that has takes a substantial power hit and potentially is drastically further from the "truth".]

 ^#^^#^ Fitting a random slope